 The real measure of any form of marketing is action.
 In older and traditional channels, the actions we measured tended to include phone calls, faxes, coupon redemptions, sales meetings, and maybe sales.
-Remember “tip in” cards in trade magazines?
+Remember “tip-in” cards in trade magazines?

 Today, with content marketing ruling the online space, marketers often measure more actions, and certainly, less meaningful ones: shares, clicks, even views.
 This is not to say content marketers don’t measure the more substantial actions.
 The good ones do.

 The good ones also realize engagement is all-important.
-Building brand affinity leads to building the relationship that leads to building trust that leads to building sales that leads to building business.
+Building brand affinity leads to building the relationship that leads to building trust that leads to building sales that leads to building a business.
 Got all that?

 Enter interactive content.
 On the battlefield that is content marketing, reading, watching, listening to, or downloading something may be the equivalent to firing a shot, but getting a prospect emotionally involved via interaction is a hit.

 “Engaging a target audience” is an important excerpt from Content Marketing Institute’s definition of content marketing.
 According to nearly every marketing research study, it’s also consistently proven to be amongst our toughest challenges.